 Be prepared for a security breach this year.
 It will most likely be the result of a common process or governance failure, not due to an application or infrastructure component.
 Be sure your IT security team is on top of management and perimeter-based processes, as well as current training so everyone knows exactly what to do when something happens.

 Prediction: Software Containers

-If you don’t already know about software containers (often referenced as Docker), you will.
+If you don’t already know about software containers (often referenced as Docker), you will soon.
 The benefits of well-designed, containered applications are real.
 More and more companies are using Docker and other container technologies to improve the efficiency of app development, deployment, and management.
-2014 saw a tremendous amount of momentum in this area, and it’s only going to accelerate in 2015.
+We’ve seen a tremendous amount of momentum in this area, and it’s only going to accelerate.

 Prediction: Hybrid Clouds